Lethabo-20/CSS2026-Streamlit-App/README.md

-# EDAB6808_Assignment 1(Group 3): Lead-Lag Indicators in Stock Market Predictions
+# EDAB6808 Assignment 1: Lead-Lag Indicators in Stock Market Predictions
 Assignment 1 for EDAB6808: Lead-Lag Analysis of Yahoo Finance and Google Trends data using time series and machine learning models

 **Group Members**